ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 Last week you had a very similar expression for period.
 We analyzed it by linearizing the equation and performing a linear fit.

 :::Question
 How would you linearize the period with respect to mass?
-(What's the equation?)
+(What&rsquo;s the equation?)
 :::

 1. Graph your linearized data.
 2. Fit a line to your linearized graph.

-You will have to propagate your uncertainty from the slope to your measurement of $k$.
-The equation you should use is Equation 1.
+You will have to find the uncertainty in $k$, by calculating how the uncertainty in the slope propagates through your calculation of $k$ from it.
+The equation you should use is [Eq](#Eq-uncertainty).

 :::Question
 a) What is the expression for the slope of your line?